 § 3.
-In the event of a blood relationship or kinship to the fourth degree, or in the case of personal involvement between a student and an examiner, the Dean shall, in consultation with the Chairman of the Examination Board, appoint an alternative examiner.
-Where this is the case, the examiner must apply to the Dean for a replacement to be appointed before the start of the examination periods.
+In the case of affinity or consanguinity up to and including the fourth degree, or in the case of personal involvement between a student and an examiner, the Dean, after consulting the Chair of the Examination Committee, will appoint a substitute examiner.
+In this case, the examiner requests this replacement from the Dean before the beginning of the sessions.